Mötley Crüe: 2022–present: Retirement of Mick Mars and Cancelled

 On October 26, 2022, Mick Mars retired as a touring member of the band due to ongoing health issues, according to a statement released by Mars' publicist.
 The next day, the band confirmed that John 5 would take Mars' place as their new touring guitarist, although he was later confirmed as a permanent member of the band in April 2023.
-In a December interview with A Radio Rock in Brazil, Sixx confirmed that the band was not going away anytime soon, and stated that the band would be touring for eight more years.
+In a December interview with A Radio Rock in Brazil, Sixx confirmed that the band was not going away anytime soon, and stated that the band would be touring for "at least eight more years".
 On April 6, 2023, Mars sued the band, alleging that they were trying to remove him.
 In response to the lawsuit, the band issued a statement on the same day, denying that they had fired Mars, and that while he was still a member, had quit touring.

 On April 19, 2023, the band announced that they were working on new music with record producer Bob Rock, ruling out the possibility of the band working with Mars again.
 Sixx later released a statement on a then-upcoming album on May 15, 2023, stating that it had finished production and the band had begun mixing the album.
 In June 2023, Neil confirmed that they were set to perform another stadium tour in 2024.
 In the following month, he confirmed that the band recorded three brand new songs.
 In September 2023, John 5 confirmed the title of a new song as "Dogs of War", and that the band recorded a cover of "(You Gotta) Fight for Your Right (To Party!)" by the Beastie Boys.